-Science in Society is an embodiment of crossovers between the arts and sciences.
-The canvas of this area is large and explores new methods and perspectives in science communication, including museum exhibitions, fostering scientist liaisons with government agencies, illustrations for medical professionals - just to name a few possibilities!
+Science in Society is an embodiment of crossovers between the arts and sciences and utilises a range of multimedia tools and theoretical frameworks.
+The canvas of this area is large and explores new methods and perspectives in science communication, including museum exhibitions, fostering scientist liaisons with government agencies, illustrations for medical professionals - just to name a few.
 We live in a world dominated by science and technology.
 Science grows ever more specialised, yet if we are to understand the changes we see in the sociopolitical landscape and help drive a more sustainable future, science communicators must speak in a language that is understandable, compelling and inclusive.
 If you select this endorsement, you will:

 - Learn elements of design and how to craft stories.